Gay Tulum – Your Local Gay Travel Guide

 In the future, they are going to have day passes as well as a bar and terrace for people to hang out.
-We’re definitely excited to see this hotel grow, and the owner, Gustavo, could not be nicer.
+We’re definitely excited to see this hotel grow, and the manager, Gustavo, could not be nicer.
 He’ll definitely give you a warm welcome to Tulum.

 Where to eat and drink – For that Tulum ‘WOW’ factor, sunset in the nests at Azulik’s Kin Toh is a top choice.
 During high season, please book well in advance.